Axway/agent-sdk/docs/discovery/provisioning.md

 ### Application Request Provision and Deprovision

 The Application request flow begins with the creation of a ManagedApplication resource in the environment that the agent is managing.
-The agent SDK will receive an event that the resource was created then check that the resource is in a Pending state before handing it off to the agent.
+The agent SDK will receive an event that the resource was created, check that the resource is in a Pending state, before handing it off to the agent.
 Below is an event diagram to show the process taken.

 ![Application Events](./managedapp.png)